Research

 In ectotherms, environmental temperature is the most prominent abiotic factor that modulates life-history traits.
 We use the Madagascar ground gecko (Paroedura picta) to study the influence of environmental temperatures on body size and other life-history and physiological traits such as egg size, growth rate, developmental rate or rate of clutch production.
 The main goal is to uncover relationships among particular traits within each thermal environment and across temperatures and search for proximate mechanism of life-history strategies such as thermally-specific gene expression, different levels of steroid hormones and differences in energy assimilation and allocation.
 Studying thermally-induced phenotypic plasticity in can help us to estimate impact of global warming on physiology, life-history and ecology of ectotherms in general.

-Research team: Zuzana Starostová, Lukáš Kubička, Lukáš Kratochvíl (Charles University, Department of Ecology, Czech Republic)
+Research team: Zuzana Starostová, Lukáš Kubička, Lukáš Kratochvíl (Charles University, Faculty of Science, Department of Zoology and Department of Ecology)

 Starostová Z., Angilletta M.J., Kubička L. & Kratochvíl L. (2012): Thermal dependence of reproductive allocation in a tropical lizard.
 Journal of Thermal Biology 37: 159-163.